 Cardboard: Flattened and stacked, may be recycled in the gray toter outside the kitchen.

-Glass: Clean, unbroken, church-generated glass is collected outside the kitchen door, and delivered to local recycling centers by a volunteer.
+Glass: Clean, unbroken, church-generated only glass is collected and delivered to recycling centers by a volunteer.

 **Non-curbside plastics: Plastics which are not accepted by the commercial recycling company (see above**) such as lids and caps, clamshell containers, and crinkly/lightweight plastics may all be brought to FCC’s back hall bins, where volunteers then transport them to nearby recycling centers.

-Batteries: Batteries of all types may be recycled.
+Batteries: Batteries of all types may be recycled; there are two bins for sorting.
 Batteries with any evidence of corrosion should be thrown in the trash.

 *Styrofoam: Put Styrofoam pieces in the bin; make sure packing peanuts are enclosed in a recyclable paper bag.
 Clean, unstained food containers such as cups, meat trays, and take-out containers are also accepted.
 Make sure they are washed and free of all food debris.